Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

-On Saturday, Tyler Stephenson (.467 on-base percentage in past 10 games, 132 points above season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
-First pitch is at 6:40 PM ET.
+Tyler Stephenson and his .455 on-base percentage over his past 10 games (120 points higher than his season-long percentage), will be in action for the Cincinnati Reds against the St. Louis Cardinals and Miles Mikolas on September 10 at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Cardinals.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Cardinals.

 Tyler Stephenson Game Info & Props vs. the Cardinals